2022–23 AFC Ajax season

-The 2022–23 season is the 123rd season in the history of AFC Ajax and their 67th consecutive season in the top flight.
-The club are participating in the Eredivisie, KNVB Cup, Johan Cruyff Shield, UEFA Champions League, and UEFA Europa League.
+The 2022–23 season was the 123rd season in the history of AFC Ajax and their 67th consecutive season in the top flight.
+The club participated in the Eredivisie, KNVB Cup, Johan Cruyff Shield, UEFA Champions League, and UEFA Europa League.

 The mid-season break was longer and started earlier because of the 2022 FIFA World Cup in Qatar, with the last match on 13 November 2022, and the first match after the World Cup on 8 January 2023 (following the World Cup final on 18 December 2022).